mssfoobar/docs/docs/source_management/verified_commits.md

 gpg --delete-key <key-ID>
 ```

-Or just delete the `.gnupg` file.
+Or delete the `.gnupg` file.
 On Windows machines, it should be at `%USERPROFILE%/.gnupg`.

 :::tip
 See this [reference](https://blog.chapagain.com.np/gpg-remove-keys-from-your-public-keyring/) for more information.